Getting started with xfServer

 ||Ensure TCP/IP communication

 Use the synxfpng utility to ensure that your client and server systems are able to communicate via TCP/IP.
+By default, xfServer communicates on port 2330.
 See synxfpng utility.

 ||Organize your data files